 The following are the key objectives of the NDSS DS-AMBASSADOR™ Program:

 - Strengthen and organize the Down syndrome community’s grassroots advocacy network across the US

-- Be more effective on Capitol Hill by building relationships in Washington, DC with Members of Congress and staff
+- Be more effective on Capitol Hill by building relationships in Washington, DC, with Members of Congress and staff

-- Engage more affiliates and advocates to provide valued input and feedback to NDSS on our advocacy efforts, programs, and key initiatives
+- Engage more affiliates and advocates to provide valued input and feedback to NDSS

 - Encourage more advocates to become active in supporting legislative efforts that are beneficial to the Down syndrome community